Campusoft/knowledge_base/mobile/Flutter/Flutter.md

 Scaffold is a class in flutter which provides many widgets or we can say APIs like Drawer, SnackBar, BottomNavigationBar, FloatingActionButton, AppBar, etc. Scaffold will expand or occupy the whole device screen.

+Drawer.
+A material design panel that slides in horizontally from the edge of a Scaffold to show navigation links in an application.

+BottomNavigationBar.

 **Container**

 Container class in flutter is a convenience widget that combines common painting, positioning, and sizing of widgets.
 A Container class can be used to store one or more widgets and position them on the screen according to our convenience.
 Basically, a container is like a box to store contents.